Glide Symmetry Protected Higher-Order Topological Insulators from Semimetals with butterfly-like Nodal Lines: Results

-Fig.~\ref{Fig3}(b) shows the band structure of the nanorod along the $k_x$ symmetry direction where the two pair of hinge modes are denoted in red and cyan, respectively.
-The distribution in real space of the two types of hinge modes along the $[100]$ direction are displayed in Fig.~\ref{Fig3}(d) with the corresponding colors.
-For the purpose of clarity, on-site potentials $V=0.2$ eV are added on the hinges formed by the $\lbrace (011),(0\bar{1}1)\rbrace$ and $\lbrace (0\bar{1}\bar{1}),(01\bar{1})\rbrace$ facets to better differentiate the two hinge states in energy.
-Notice that due to the symmetry constraint imposed by $\Gy$, there are two types of band connectivities in 1D~\cite{Wang2016b}, the hourglass type and the analogue of the quantum spin Hall (see Fig.~\ref{Fig3}(c)).
-It is interesting that the hourglass type, top panel of Fig.~\ref{Fig3}(c), is forbidden for hinge states; otherwise, the gapless feature of the 1D hinge states cannot be maintained.
-Therefore, the band connectivity naturally chooses the analogue of the quantum spin Hall~\cite{Wang2016b}, displayed in the bottom panel of Fig.~\ref{Fig3}(c).
+Fig.~\ref{Fig3}b shows the band structure of the nanorod along the $k_x$ symmetry direction where the two pair of hinge modes are denoted in red and cyan, respectively.
+The distribution in real space of the two types of hinge modes along the $[100]$ direction are displayed in Fig.~\ref{Fig3}c with the corresponding colors.
+For the purpose of clarity, on-site potentials $V=0.2$ eV are added on the hinges formed by the $\lbrace (011),(0\bar{1}1)\rbrace$ and $\lbrace (0\bar{1}\bar{1}),(01\bar{1})\rbrace$ facets to better differentiate the two hinge states in energy. {The constraint imposed by the glide symmetry $\Gy$ allows two possible topologies of hinge bands~\cite{Wang2016b}, the hourglass connectivity and the analogue of the quantum spin Hall (QSH) effect (see Fig.~\ref{Fig3}d).
+From the the hinge modes in cyan displayed in Fig.~\ref{Fig3}c, we find that the hinge band connectivity is the analogue of the quantum spin Hall effect (bottom panel of Fig.~\ref{Fig3}d).}